microsoft/ExPerfWiz/README.md

 -query | Queries configuration information of previously created Exchange_Perfwiz Data Collector -quiet | Silently run ExPerfWiz (no prompts).
 -server | Creates ExPerfWiz data collector on remote server specified.
 If no server is specified, the local server will be used.
+-skipUpdateCheck | Skips the default behavior of ExPerfWiz to check for an update.
 -start | Starts a previously created ExPerfWiz data collection -stop | Stops the currently running ExPerfWiz data collection.
 This is useful if you need to stop ExPerfWiz before the configured duration is met.
 For example, the default duration is 8 hours, however you may want to stop the collection process after only 4 hours.
 -StoreExtendedOn | Enables Extended Store performance counters.
 Currently not supported with Exchange 2013.